-A great numbers of pastors are seriously underpaid, and consequently, great numbers of churches are seriously under-blessed, under-blessed because of their failure to follow plain biblical principles in paying their pastors.
-This situation simply must change if individual Christians and local churches are to have the windows of heaven opened for them and the fullness of God’s blessing on them in these last urgent days in which we are living, prior to our Lord’s return.
+A number of pastors are seriously underpaid, and consequently, great numbers of churches are seriously under-blessed; under-blessed because of a failure to follow plain biblical principles involved in taking care of their pastors.
+This situation simply must change if individual Christians and local churches are to have the windows of heaven opened for them, and the fullness of God’s blessing available to them.

-Many pastors are using this small and very practical tool in classroom and one-on-one settings to introduce New church members and prospective church members to (1) What they have a right to expect as members of the church, and (2) what the church has a right o expect of them as members of the church.
-There are fill-in-the-blank sections in the book to enhance understanding and provoke discussion opportunities.
+Many pastors are using this very practical tool to explain two things to new and prospective church members: (1) what they have a right to expect of the church as church members, and (2) what the church has a right o expect of them as members.

-Faithful deacons are invaluable to a church, not only because of the ministry they perform, but also because of the model for servanthood that they provide.
 The Material presented in A Brotherhood of Servants will help churches have better deacons and appreciate them more.
-That's important, but equally important is the fact that church members who read this book will also have a better understanding of what constitutes genuine Christian servanthood.
-In a very real sense, servanthood is what this book is all about, and this alone, recommends it for general readership by any church.
+Servanthood is what this book is all about, and this alone, recommends it for general readership by any church.

 Should communion be open, close or closed in terms of its observance?
 Should participation in the Lord’s Supper be offered exclusively to the members of the church observing it?
 If not thus restricted, should it be semi-restricted or unrestricted?
 Does it make a difference, and if so, why?